home-assistant/developers.home-assistant/docs/external_api_websocket.md

 1. Client connects.
 1. Authentication phase starts.
-    - If no further authentication necessary for the user: go to 3.
     - Server sends `auth_required` message.
     - Client sends `auth` message.
     - If `auth` message correct: go to 3.